-Most of us might not utilize our basements as heavy as Eric Forman did in That 70’s Show, but they will make or break a home.
-Regardless if you use your basement as a den, home bar, theatre or a home office, today we will cover some basement essentials.
+Most of us might not utilize our basements as heavily as Eric Forman did in That 70’s Show, but they will make or break a home.
+Regardless if you use your basement as a den, home bar, theatre, or a home office, today we will cover some basement essentials.

 You will notice that open concepts have become wildly popular, extending into basements.
 An open concept challenges the traditional “closed” concept by knocking down dividing walls, allowing you to pass freely from room to room.
 When adding square footage isn’t an option, adopting an open concept will leave your home feeling larger and spacious.